kyma-project/test-infra/templates/README.md

 The template list includes:

+- `branchprotector-config.yaml` that defines configuration for branch-protection.
+Any changes for branch protection should be done in that file.
 - `compass-integration.yaml` that defines presubmit and postsubmit integration jobs which build Kyma to check its compatibility with the Compass component.
 - `component.yaml` that defines component jobs with specified buildpacks.
 - `generic-component.yaml` that provides a new way of creating component jobs.
 Instead of a predefined buildpack, it uses a generic bootstrap that contains Makefile and Docker but no component-specific dependencies.